hannahrajapaga-web/study-planner/README.md

 - JWT tokens expire after 24 hours
 - All endpoints protected except `/api/auth/**`
 - CORS configured for frontend origin only
-- Sensitive config via environment variables (never committed to Git)
+- Sensitive config via environment variables

 ---

 ## 📧 Email Notifications

 The scheduler runs every hour and checks for tasks due within 24 hours.
-If a task is upcoming and hasn't been notified yet, it:
+For each upcoming task:
 1. Creates an in-app notification
-2. Sends an email to the user's registered email address
+2. Sends an email reminder to the user's registered email address
+3. Prevents duplicate notifications for the same task

 ---